PEAK-Legacy/AddOns/README.txt

     >>> Index.exists_for(anotherThing, 'q==42')
     False

-By default, a role class' key is either the class by itself, or a tuple containing the class, followed by any arguments that appeared in the constructor call after the role's subject.
-However, you can redefine the ``role_key()`` classmethod in your subclass, and change it to do something different.
-For example, you could make different role classes generate overlapping keys, or you could use attributes of the arguments to generate the key.
-You could even generate a string key, to cause the role to be attached as an attribute!::
+By default, an add-on class' key is either the class by itself, or a tuple containing the class, followed by any arguments that appeared in the constructor call after the add-on's subject.
+However, you can redefine the ``addon_key()`` classmethod in your subclass, and change it to do something different.
+For example, you could make different add-on classes generate overlapping keys, or you could use attributes of the arguments to generate the key.
+You could even generate a string key, to cause the add-on to be attached as an attribute!::

-    >>> class Leech(Role):
+    >>> class Leech(AddOn):
-    ...     def role_key(cls):
+    ...     def addon_key(cls):
     ...         return "__leech__"
-    ...     role_key = classmethod(role_key)
+    ...     addon_key = classmethod(addon_key)

     >>> something = Thing()

     >>> Leech(something) is something.__leech__
     True

-The ``role_key`` method only receives the arguments that appear *after* the subject in the constructor call.
+The ``addon_key`` method only receives the arguments that appear *after* the subject in the constructor call.
 So, in the case above, it receives no arguments.
 Had we called it with additional arguments, we'd have gotten an error::